Skip to Main Content

 How effective are the RSV vaccines for older adults?

-Both vaccines for older adults use traditional platforms—similar to a flu shot (and not to be confused with the mRNA technology introduced by Pfizer-BioNTech and Moderna to prevent COVID-19).
-The RSV vaccines work by introducing an inactivated RSV protein into the body, where it fuses to host cells and stimulates the immune system to recognize the actual RSV virus if/when it encounters it and help prevent severe disease.
+Both the AREXVY and ABRYSVO vaccines for older adults use traditional platforms—similar to a flu shot (and not to be confused with the mRNA technology introduced by Pfizer-BioNTech and Moderna to prevent COVID-19).
+These RSV vaccines work by introducing an inactivated RSV protein into the body, where it fuses to host cells and stimulates the immune system to recognize the actual RSV virus if/when it encounters it and help prevent severe disease.

-Both vaccines performed well in clinical trials, according to data presented to the FDA.
-Arexvy™, developed by GSK, was the first to receive FDA approval—in early May—based on data from a trial conducted by the company in the U.S. and internationally.
+AREXVY was the first to receive Food and Drug Administration (FDA) approval—in May 2023—based on data from a trial conducted by the company in the U.S. and internationally.
 The ongoing trial is following participants through three RSV seasons.
-In late June, GSK reported an overall efficacy of 82.6% against lower respiratory tract disease during the first season, 77.3% for mid-season, and 67.2% over two seasons.
+In June 2023, GSK reported an overall efficacy of 82.6% against lower respiratory tract disease during the first season, 77.3% for mid-season, and 67.2% over two seasons.
 Against severe disease, efficacy was 94.1% during the first season, 84.6% at mid-season, and 78.8% over two seasons.

-Will there be an RSV vaccine available for children?
+Is there an RSV vaccine available for children?

-In September, the CDC approved Abrysvo on a seasonal basis to provide pregnant women with antibodies they could pass along to the fetus and protect their newborn babies from birth to 6 months of age from severe RSV.
+In September 2023, the CDC approved ABRYSVO on a seasonal basis to provide pregnant women with antibodies they could pass along to the fetus and protect their newborn babies from birth to 6 months of age from severe RSV.
 Pregnant women can get a single dose at 32 to 36 weeks of gestational age.

 The vaccine is available from September to January to provide protection of newborns when infection rates are expected to be at their highest, between October and March.
 The shot is not recommended from February through August.
 The CDC says most infants will need protection from one of the new RSV immunizations—either the monoclonal antibody or the vaccine.